Generating Dump Files for Package Execution

 Call this stored procedure to cause a running package to pause and create a dump file.

-If you are deploying packages using the package deployment model, you create the debug dump files by using either the dtexec utility or the dtutil utility to specify a debug dump option in the command line.
+If you are using the package deployment model, you create the debug dump files by using either the dtexec utility or the dtutil utility to specify a debug dump option in the command line.
 For more information, see dtexec Utility and dtutil Utility.
-For more information about the package deployment model, see Deployment of Projects and Packages and Package Deployment (SSIS).
+For more information about the package deployment model, see Deploy Integration Services (SSIS) Projects and Packages and Legacy Package Deployment (SSIS).

 When you specify a debug dump option, Integration Services creates the following debug dump files: